Admission Process and Requirements Step 2

 Is there a minimum score?

-You must obtain a mean score for English of 75 (average of all 3 English sections) and a score of 70 for Math to submit an application to the School.
+You must obtain a mean score for English of 75 (average of all 3 English sections), score of 70 for Math, and a score of 50 for Anatomy and Physiology to continue in the Admission Process and Requirements Step 2.

 How long are test scores valid?